 I heart the brotherly sisterly relation these two share right at the beginning of the story.
 Who wouldn't want a brother to dote on them so and brighten their day?!
 Other than that, the artwork is really sparkly in that Kiri's smile can completely lighten your mood and you smile right back at that bishie!
 The story progresses at a very realistic pace without being overly shoujo about it and portrays both leads in a very human light in their reactions and inhibitions.
 Overall I liked every scene regardless of whether it included kisses or not which is rare and in this case fully deserved!
 If you're feeling low about how meaningless love and affection is, I recommend this tale.

 It may be just me, but I have an impression this one-shot is a bit too-- appreciated, I guess, among its readers.
-So oh, very much "kawaii" and darling, and lovey-dovey and whatnot.
-Not really!
-This manga is predictable, obvious and pretty much a copy-paste of any other shoujo one-shot.
+So oh, very much "kawaii" and cute, and sweet and whatnot.
+Time to balance this out with some old fashioned cynicism.

 "Suki" to Ienai is full of shoujo-goodness that any shoujo fangirl will enjoy.
 Being one of the first manga I've ever read I thought it was the "goddess" of shoujo manga, but now that I've read too many shoujo to count I realized the storyline is just like every other.
 But don't get me wrong, the characters and storyline is simply kawaii, therefore making me read it over and over.
 The story is light and fluffy while being heavy at the same time making this shoujo work, one you would find yourself going back to for oldtimes sakes.